USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ```

 Finally, the predictions for all four partially observed responses were
-assembled into a new dataframe for use in inference.
+assembled into a new dataframe for use in inference:

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/predict_n2o.rda")